MaxBrinegar/rust-webgl-wasm-line-plotter/README.md

 # Rust WebGL WASM Line Plotter

-A sample project currently in development for learning how to use rust and WebGL together
+A sample project currently in development for learning how to use Rust and WebGL together

 ![img](./img.png)

-This image was rendered in the browser with the following `draw_line` calls
+Lines inside of the canvas were drawn with the following `draw_line` calls

 ```
     canvas.draw_line(300.0, 250.0, 400.0, 200.0, "black");